Proximal Survival Analysis to Handle Dependent Right Censoring: Introduction

-However, ``conditional independent censoring'' is inherently untestable empirically, without introducing a different untestable assumption, and therefore must be taken on faith even with substantial subject matter knowledge at hand.
-Realistically, censoring mechanisms can rarely if ever, be learned with certainty from measured covariates.
-Therefore, the most one can hope for in practice, is that covariate measurements are at best proxies of the true underlying censoring mechanism operating in a given observational study.
+However, ``conditional independent censoring'' is empirically untestable and must be taken on faith even with substantial subject matter knowledge at hand.
+Practically, measured covariates can hardly capture the underlying censoring mechanism perfectly.
+Realistically one can only hope that covariate measurements are at best imperfect proxies of the true underlying censoring mechanism operating in a given time-to-event study.
 Such acknowledgment invalidates any survival claim made on the basis of the ``conditional independent censoring'' assumption.
-The validity of the ``conditional independent censoring'' assumption is especially subject to questioning for treating competing risk as censored, that is, when the failure of an individual may be one of several distinct failures.
-This is because individuals who experience competing events (treated as right censored) may have a different prognosis for the primary event, compared to subjects who neither were censored nor experienced competing events.
-Such a censoring mechanism depending heavily through prognosis is apparently difficult to be fully captured in practice, which may not be totally explained away by measured covariates.
+The validity of the ``conditional independent censoring'' assumption is especially subject to questioning for treating competing events, that is, when the failure of an individual may be one of several distinct failures, as censoring.
+This is because individuals who experience competing events (treated as right censored) typically have different prognoses for the primary event, compared to subjects who neither were censored nor experienced competing events.
+Such a censoring mechanism depending heavily on prognoses is apparently difficult to be fully captured in practice, which may not be totally explained away by measured covariates.
 Therefore treating competing events as ``conditional independent censoring'' is unreasonable.
 In such cases, only some specific alternative quantities on the primary event involving the censoring variable can be inferred, for example, subdistribution hazard \citep{fine1999proportional, ying2019two} or cause-specific hazard function, whose definitions depend on competing events.